algorandfoundation/docs/docs/run-a-node/setup/install.md

 goal node status -d /var/lib/algorand
 ```

 + The *Mac* or *Other Linux Distros* installs require that the node be be started manually.
-This can be done from the `~/node` directory with the following command:
+This can be done  with the following command:

 ```
 goal node start